18F/identity-pki/.github/ISSUE_TEMPLATE/onboarding-devops.md

 # Onboarding for new team member

 _🌮 note: As tasks are completed, please create a separate comment.
 This is to show that tasks were completed at a specific time._
+_Also, be sure to only copy the sections of this template that are needed for this member's onboarding._

 ## Tasks for new team member